EricInacio01/PlayIntegrityFix-NEXT/README.md

 ## ⚠️ NOTES

-This fork is not intended to achieve STRONG_INTEGRITY or even hide root.
-There are other, more effective solutions if you are looking for this goal.
-We do not send or ship any Keyboxes, as our goal is to guarantee users a valid attestation without such means.
+This fork is not intended to achieve STRONG_INTEGRITY or even hide the root.
+There are other, more effective solutions if you are aiming for that.
+We do not sell or send Keyboxes with valid STRONG, so if you see someone impersonating this module, be suspicious.

 Some devices running ***>Android 14+*** may experience crashes or failures in the PlayStore due to native implementations such as `SpoofVendingSDK` and others, so if you're experiencing these problems, be considerate changing the `pif.json file`: